Sam-Osian/PFD-toolkit/docs/extractor/themes.md

 )
 ```

 Above, we guide the model by specifying our specific area of interest.
+This will help to keep themes focused around our core research question.

 ### Controlling the number of themes